DrylandEcology/SOILWAT2/doc/additional_pages/SOILWAT2_Parallelization.md

 :----------|-----------:
 ![Figure 1](Speed_up-no_weather.png) | ![Figure 2](Speed_up-weather.png)

 Speedup relative to the number of assigned SUIDs.
 As expected, the program that does not read in weather (left) provides a bit more speedup than that of weather (right).
-However, we can see that the speedup between the two is more consistent that what is found in v8.2.0 figures 6 & 7, where there is a lesser discrepency.
+However, the differences in speedup between the two are now smaller than what they were with v8.2.0 (figures 6 & 7).

 No Weather (Figure 3) | Weather (Figure 4)
 :----------|-----------:
 ![Figure 3](Partition_Timing-no_weather.png) | ![Figure 4](Partition_Timing-weather.png)

 Partitioning time into two categories - I/O and compute relative to the number of assigned SUIDs.
-Going off of v8.2.0, it may be expected to have an increasing majority of I/O operations as the SUIDs increase.
+Going off of v8.2.0, we expected an increasing contribution of I/O operations as SUIDs increase.
 This is not what we see, however.
-It appears that for both with and without weather provide a stable ratio between compute and I/O time at around 75-80% I/O and 20-25% compute.
-This is the opposite of figures 8 & 9 and 10 & 11 in v8.2.0.
+Runs with and without weather show a stable ratio between compute and I/O time at around 75-80% I/O and 20-25% compute.
+This is in contrast to v8.2.0 (figures 8 & 9 and 10 & 11).

 ---